zahdineamine2003/AI-Companion_project/README.md

 /api/journal	GET/POST	Get or save journal entry /api/avatar	GET/POST	Manage avatar details

-🔒 Security & Environment
+## 🔒 Security & Environment
 No API keys are stored in the codebase.

-To integrate OpenAI or Hugging Face APIs, create a .env file:
+To integrate OpenAI or Hugging Face APIs, create a .env file like this:

 env
 Copier
 Modifier
 OPENAI_API_KEY=your_openai_key
 HF_API_TOKEN=your_huggingface_token
-Ensure the .env file is listed in your .gitignore to prevent exposure.
+Make sure to add .env to your .gitignore to prevent it from being committed.

-🤝 Contributing
+## 🤝 Contributing
 Fork this repository.

 Create a new branch: